 - Standard Rate and Data Service (SRDS)

-- New social networking tools or community based contact information sharing tools such as Spoke, LinkedIn and Jigsaw.
+- New social networking or community-based contact information sharing tools such as Spoke, LinkedIn, ZoomInfo, Data.com

-Even with these expanding options in list building sources the drudgery of careful research is sill the most productive course of action, because you best understand the nuances of your ideal customer profile.
+Even with these expanding options in list building sources, the drudgery of careful research is still the most productive course of action, because you best understand the nuances of your ideal customer profile.